Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation

 \subsubsection{Results}

-Fig.~\ref{ns_fig} shows a comparison between the ground truth and predicted $\omega$ of a learned MCNP Solver from $t = 2$ to $t = 10$ with Li and Kolmogorov forcing, respectively.
-More simulation results of other baseline methods can be seen in the Appendix~~\uppercase\expandafter{\romannumeral2}.
-Table~\ref{tab:nse} presents each method's performance and computational cost on the 2D Navier-Stokes equations.
-Compared to PINO, MCNP-10/20 achieved the best and second-best error rate for all tasks and metrics.
-Unlike PINO, whose performance is highly affected by step size, especially for cases in E2 and E4, MCNP Solver can maintain stability with respect to step size.
-It is worth mentioning that MCNP-10 outperforms PINO-100 on all metrics while only taking 13.1-14.5~\% of the training time.
+{Fig.~\ref{ns_fig} shows the predicted vorticity field $\omega$ of a learned MCNP Solver from $t = 2$ to $t = 10$ in E1-E6, respectively.
+Compared to the case with $\nu=10^{-4}$, we observe that the vorticity field has more remarkable peak and trough values with more intricate details when $\nu=10^{-5}$, which implies that the fluid elements are rotating at higher speeds.
+This instability is caused by the nonlinear convection terms gradually taking control of the motion of fluids.
+Additionally, the external forcing $f$ significantly influences the trend of fluid motion.
+When the external forcing is zero, the fluid motion primarily arises from internal dynamical processes within the system, such as the interaction between viscous and inertial forces, resulting in a relatively slow change in the vorticity field over time.
+When an external forcing drives the system, the corresponding vorticity field changes markedly in response to the forcing, leading to a faster evolution of the vorticity field.
+In particular, when driven by a Kolmogorov forcing, numerous new vortices of different scales are generated during the flow, making the fluid simulation more challenging.} More simulation results of other baseline methods can be seen in the Appendix~~\uppercase\expandafter{\romannumeral5}.
+Table~\ref{tab:nse} presents each method's performance and computational cost on the 2D Navier-Stokes equations. {Compared to other unsupervised training methods, the MCNP Solver achieved the lowest relative error for all tasks and metrics.} Unlike PINO, whose performance is highly affected by step size, especially for cases with $\nu=10^{-5}$, the MCNP Solver can maintain stability with respect to step size.
+It is worth mentioning that MCNP-10 outperforms PINO-100 on all metrics while only taking 13.1-14.5\% of the training time.
 Such an advantage stems from the fact that the Lagrangian method can be better adapted to coarse step size, as discussed in~\cite{irisov2011numerical, kramer2001review}.